zoot101/snapraid-daily/docs/muttrc-examples/README.md

 If no errors are encountered and the email is sent, the mutt configuration with Gmail via oauth2 is ready for use with the main script.

+Note that it is possible to start over by simply deleting the token file and calling the hook script with \--authorize like above again.

 # Creating ones own Client ID